mapswipe/mapswipe/docs/develop-android.md

 It should all be set automatically from `package.json`.
 When you need to release a new version, just run:

 ```
-yarn version
+bash scripts/version.sh
 ```
-and input the new version number (in semantic version format).
+and input the new version number (in semantic version format) and build number (0-99).
 A new commit will be produced with the version number changed in `package.json`.
 The build scripts will take care of adjusting the builds based on this.
-The `yarn postversion` script will run automatically, and push the commit and new tag to github, which in turn will trigger a build on travis and deployment to github releases.
-(TODO: add deployment to google playstore for `ProductionRelease` version)
+The script will then push the commit and new tag to github, which in turn will trigger a build on travis and deployment to github releases for android, and to testflight for iOS.

 For android, gradle will pull the version number from package.json when building.
+For iOS, the version numbers are in the iOS project file.